morganVShepherd/sagaxTechTest/README.md

 ## Motivation

-This project Is for the Developers to look through review and realise they really want to hire me for my humor and Developing abilities
+This project is for the Developers to look through review and realise they really want to hire me for my humour and Developing abilities

 ## Installation

-The project runs a standalone service using Spring boot, the Project is mavenised so one would just need to import, clean build to there IDE and run it
+The project runs a standalone service using Spring boot, the project is mavenised so one would just need to import, clean build to their IDE and run it

 ## API Reference